+CME (Children missing education)

+Anyone concerned that a child is missing education (CME) can make a referral to the Education Entitlement and Inclusion team (EEI) at Gloucestershire County Council.
+Tel: 01452 426960/427360.

+Children Missing Education (CME) refers to 'any child of compulsory school age who is not registered at any formally approved education activity e.g. school, alternative provision, elective home education, and has been out of education provision for at least 4 weeks'.

+CME also includes those children who are missing (family whereabouts unknown), and are usually children who are registered on a school roll/alternative provision.
+This might be a child who is not at their last known address and either: has not taken up an allocated school place as expected, or has 10 or more days of continuous absence from school without explanation, or left school suddenly and the destination is unknown.

+It is the responsibility of the Education Entitlement and Inclusion team, on behalf of the Local Authority (LA) to collate information on all reported cases of CME of statutory school aged children in Gloucestershire maintained schools, academies, free schools, alternative provision academies and Alternative Provision Schools (APS).

-The Inclusion Team at Gloucestershire County Council will also liaise with partner agencies and other Local Authority schools across Britain to track pupils who may be missing education and ensure each child missing education is offered full time education within 2 weeks of the date the LA was informed.
-Work with agencies .
-We work with a num ber of local agencies who can provide support for families including: Gloucestershire Healthy Living and Learning Team School Nurse/Health Visitor/GP Community Paediatrics/Speech and Language Therapy/Occupational Health/ Physiotherapy/ Continence Clinic CYPS (Children and Y 'oung People's Services) Educational Psycholo ogy/Advisory Teaching Service Community social worker/ Families First plus Team Local community policy officer Avenger Task Force GDASS (Gloucestershire Domestic Abuse Support Service) MASH (Multi-Agency Safeguarding Hub) Early Help for Sexual Exploitation Faith Abuse- Gloucester Diocese
+The Inclusion Team at Gloucestershire County Council will also liaise with partner agencies and other Local Authority schools across Britain to track children who may be missing education and ensure each child missing education is offered full time education within 2 weeks of the date the LA was informed.

-Links with support charities, where necessary, such as Allsorts, parent partnership and Winston's

-Young Carers
+Work with agencies

+We work with a number of local agencies who can provide support for families including:

+Gloucestershire Healthy Living and Learning Team

+School Nurse/Health Visitor/GP

+Community Paediatrics/Speech and Language Therapy/Occupational Health/ Physiotherapy/

+Continence Clinic

+CYPS (Children and Young People's Services)

+Educational Psychology/Advisory Teaching Service

+Community social worker/ Families First plus Team

+Local community policy officer

+GDASS (Gloucestershire Domestic Abuse Support Service)

+MASH (Multi-Agency Safeguarding Hub)

+Early Help for Sexual Exploitation

+Faith Abuse- Gloucester Diocese